zackw/pinebook-pro-keyboard-updater/firmware/src/README.md

 ## Generating the Binary

-The packages require for this build system can be installed with:
+The packages required for this build system can be installed with:

    sudo apt-get install sdcc srecord